Alternative dispute resolution

 Introduction

-The purpose of ADR is to help resolve disputes or to get agreement on which issues need to be taken for a legal ruling.
+The purpose of alternative dispute resolution is to help resolve disputes or to get agreement on which issues need to be taken for a legal ruling.

-You can expect that the facilitator will review the case and listen to both sides.
-The facilitator will then be prepared to allow further discussion of facts and to listen to further arguments as to why a different interpretation might be placed on certain facts.
+You can expect that the mediator will review the case and listen to both sides.
+The mediator will then be prepared to allow further discussion of facts and to listen to further arguments as to why a different interpretation might be placed on certain facts.

-The facilitator’s job is to act impartially but to obtain a fair result.
+The mediator’s job is to act impartially but to obtain a fair result.
 The system does aim to finalise matters quickly, though.

-It will not be held against you if you refer your case for ADR.
-ADR is a service designed to help bring taxation disputes to an end.
-You must be prepared to listen to what the facilitator tells you and to work towards a conclusion.
+It will not be held against you if you refer your case for alternative dispute resolution.
+Alternative dispute resolution is a service designed to help bring taxation disputes to an end.
+You must be prepared to listen to what the mediator tells you and to work towards a conclusion.

-A full list of the types of dispute that do not qualify for ADR can be found on GOV.UK.
+A full list of the types of dispute that do not qualify for alternative dispute resolution can be also found on GOV.UK.

 Some common ones relating to low-income taxpayers are disputes involving: